Ivang316/lpm-3-semester/README.md

 # College programming tasks
-I store here my code for programming tasks from college
+Here is the code for programming tasks from college